viswayadeedya/TodoIQ-BE/README.md

 ## 🤖 AI Integration

-### Groq API Setup
+### OpenAI API Setup

-1. **Get API Key**: Sign up at [console.groq.com](https://console.groq.com)
+1. **Get API Key**: Sign up at [platform.openai.com](https://platform.openai.com)
 2. **Set Environment Variable**: Add your API key to `.env`
-3. **Model Used**: `llama3-70b-8192` for optimal performance
+3. **Model Used**: `gpt-4o-mini` for optimal performance and cost-effectiveness
+4. **AI Personality**: MindfulCoach - a calm but decisive planning expert that focuses on energy, dependencies, and momentum

 ### AI Features

 #### Task Generation

-The AI analyzes natural language input and generates:
+The AI analyzes natural language input using GPT-4o-mini and generates:

-- Specific, actionable subtasks
+- Specific, actionable subtasks (6-9 items per request)
-- Appropriate priority levels (1-10)
+- Appropriate priority levels (1-10) with no ties or gaps
-- Detailed descriptions
+- Detailed descriptions with specific actions
-- Logical task ordering
+- Logical task ordering based on energy and dependencies
+- ISO 8601 timestamps for proper scheduling

 #### Smart Re-prioritization

-The AI considers:
+The AI considers using GPT-4o-mini:

 - Task importance and urgency
 - Dependencies between tasks
+- Energy levels and focus requirements
+- Natural workflow patterns
-- User context and goals
+- Momentum and burnout prevention
-- Time sensitivity

 ## 🛠️ Development